-GeneWatch UK considers the lack of any proper nutritional assessment to be a serious omission.
+GeneWatch UK considers the lack of any proper nutritional assessment to be the most serious omission from the scientific assessment.
 Combined with the lack of adequate labelling (see below) it means that in practice, consumers will have no idea about the nutrient content of the foods they are consuming.
 Potentially serious safety issues could be missed and there is no clear mechanism for recall of products if (as is common in the nutrition literature) new studies identify unexpected adverse effects or confirm adverse effects that are currently uncertain, some of which may impact the health of specific subpopulations.

 Serious limitations on compositional information (nutrient profiles) have been noted above.
-In addition, no data has been provided for different age groups, needed to assess risk to specific subgroups of consumers.
-Some such information (including intakes for toddlers, children, teenagers, adults and the elderly, before and after the substitution of foods containing the GM soybean oil) was provided in the EFSA's statement complimenting its scientific opinion for Pioneer's GM soybean 305423.
-The lack of any such data here raises questions about consistency and the need for a level playing field.
-The applicant should be required to supply this information as it is essential to underpin any nutritional assessment.
+In addition, no data has been provided for the 97.5th percentile intakes, needed to assess risk to more highly exposed consumers.
+Some such information was provided in the EFSA's statement complimenting its scientific opinion for MON87705, again raising questions about the lack of a level playing field.

-Use of the NDA Dietary Reference Values (DRVs) is inadequate for a number of reasons including: (i) the report is out of date and more recent studies must be included in the scientific assessment of soybean MON87705; (ii) it does not consider population subgroups who may be particularly affected by changes in the fatty acid profile of their food; (iii) it is not applicable to GMO foods which require a safety assessment under Regulation (EC) No. 1829/2003.
+Use of the NDA Dietary Reference Values (DRVs) is inadequate for a number of reasons including: (i) the report is out of date and more recent studies must be included in the scientific assessment of soybean 305423; (ii) it does not consider population subgroups who may be particularly affected by changes in the fatty acid profile of their food; (iii) it is not applicable to GMO foods which require a safety assessment under Regulation (EC) No. 1829/2003.
 This requires a scientific evaluation of the highest possible standard (conducted by EFSA) followed by a risk management decision by the Community.